 1. The Village That Grows The World’s Best Hashish

-Let us start with the best kept secrets of Malana.
+Let us start with the best-kept secrets of Malana.
 We know it’s more like an open secret and the village is actually famous for this very feature.
-The place grow the finest weed in the India.
+The place grows the finest weed in India.
 Malana is famous for ‘Malana cream’, a strain of Cannabis hashish, which has high oil content and an intensely fragrant aroma.
-But did you know that the Malana cream is also the most expensive hashish in the Amsterdam menu?
+But did you know that the Malana cream is also the most expensive hashish on the Amsterdam menu?

 2. The ‘Touch-Me-Not’ Villagers

 A very interestingly strange thing about this village is that one cannot touch them or their belongings without their permission.
 The people are friendly but outsiders are told to keep their distance and not touch anything in the village.
 The shopkeepers will ask you to keep the money on the counter and place the goods on the counter, without any physical contact.
 In case of any contact, they will rush for a bath.
 Isn’t it one of the most shocking secrets of Malana?